 The scarcity of affordable and opportune trade financing schemes, including export credit guarantee programs, has been part of the cause to the fairly modest trade growth recorded during the last five years.
-In view of that, it is important to further investigate this matter so as to better understand the nexuses between financing/risk mitigation and trade performance.
-The existing literature on the effect of export credit insurance programs on export promotion are to a large extent focused on European countries.
+In view of that, it is important further investigating this matter to better understand the nexuses between financing/risk mitigation and trade performance.
+The existing literature on the effect of export credit insurance programs on export promotion are mainly focused on European countries.
 On the other hand, very little is known about the influence of export credit guarantees on exports in the Arab region, where the structure of export industries and key trading partners differ significantly from other regions.
 The purpose of this paper is to bridge this gap in the literature by investigating empirically the significance of the relationship between exports and credit-worthiness of importing countries, using data on Arab merchandise export values.